 Researchers in DTNs have proposed some relatively effective buffer management strategies.
-In [12], a self-adapting optimal buffer management strategy is proposed.
+In [12], a selfadapting optimal buffer management strategy is proposed.
 The mobility model is adjusted on the basis of the nodes' historical meeting records, and the message dropping strategies are designed to optimize the delivery ratio and average delay.
-Zhang et al. [13] develop a rigorous and uniform framework based on ordinary differential equations (ODEs) to discuss Epidemic routing and its relevant variations.
-They also investigate how the buffer space and the number of message copies can be addressed for the fast and efficient delivery.
+Zhang $et \ al.^{[13]}$ developed a rigorous and uniform framework based on ordinary differential equations (ODEs) to discuss Epidemic routing and its relevant variations.
+They also investigated how the buffer space and the number of message copies can be addressed for the fast and efficient delivery.
 The work in [14] proposes a new message scheduling framework for both Epidemic and two-hop forwarding routings in DTNs; the scheduling and dropping decisions can be made in each contact duration in order to achieve either optimal message delivery ratio or average delay.
-Krifa and Barakat have published three articles in terms of buffer management in DTNs.
-In [15], through optimizing delivery ratio and average delay, they achieve the utility value of a given message.
-Then they drop the message with the smallest utility when buffer overflows.
-According to the achievement of [15], the work in [16] extends a scheduling strategy to prioritize the message with highest utility.
-Considering the strategy proposed in [15], where bandwidth overloading easily occurs because excessive information has to be stored and exchanged, Krifa and Barakat in [17] propose an idealized strategy called the Global knowledge-Based Scheduling and Drop strategy (GBSD), in which signal overhead is reduced by optimizing the storage structure and statistics-collection method.
-[18] models message drops with a continuous time Markov chain, and links the encounter rate(s)with the drop ratio.
-[19] controls the replication and forwarding based on the source node surroundings and analyzes the reliability and buffer efficiency in RDR, which is a novel routing scheme proposed in this paper.
-[20] considers the buffer and energy constraint problem and introduces a performance analysis and optimization framework, which is based on a joint optimization and game-theoretic framework in DTNs.
+Krifa and Barakat published three articles in terms of buffer management in DTNs.
+In [15], through optimizing delivery ratio and average delay, they achieved the utility value of a given message.
+Then they dropped the message with the smallest utility when buffer overflows.
+According to the achievement of [15], the work in [16] extends a scheduling strategy to prioritize the message with the highest utility.
+Considering the strategy proposed in [15], where bandwidth overloading easily occurs because excessive information has to be stored and exchanged, Krifa and Barakat^[17] proposed an idealized strategy called the global knowledge-based scheduling and drop strategy (GBSD), in which signal overhead is reduced by optimizing the storage structure and statistics-collection method.
+The work in [18] models message drops with a continuous time Markov chain, and links the encounter rate(s) with the drop ratio.
+The work in [19] controls the replication and forwarding based on the source node surroundings and analyzes the reliability and buffer efficiency in RDR, which is a novel routing scheme proposed in this paper.
+The authors of [20] considered the buffer and energy constraint problem and introduced a performance analysis and optimization framework, which is based on a joint optimization and gametheoretic framework in DTNs.

-All the aforementioned buffer management strategies are only appropriate for Epidemic routing protocol.
-However, they are usually unusable in the Spray and Wait routing protocol, the proposed buffer management strategies in this paper are used to address the spray and wait routing protocol.
+All the aforementioned buffer management strategies are only appropriate for the Epidemic routing protocol, and are usually unusable in the spray and wait routing protocol.
+The proposed buffer management strategies in this paper are used to address the spray and wait routing protocol.